jaspector

 Building Location Permit required for: erecting, constructing, reconstructing, setting, placing, installing, enlarging, extending, moving, or converting any structure; any habitable structure regardless of size; all structures over 400 sq ft.

+Not all construction work requires a permit in unincorporated Bonner County, ID.
 The following work is generally exempt: Detached non-habitable accessory structures (tool shed, storage shed, carport, agricultural building) not exceeding 1,000 sq ft (must file Exemption Application before construction); Single-family homes (exempt from fire district requirement, but may still need structural permits/inspections and compliance with other state/federal regulations).
 Note: Exempt from building permit does not mean exempt from Bonner County Revised Code zoning/land use, shoreland development regulations, or state/federal requirements (sewage, wells, electrical, plumbing, HVAC, NPDES stormwater).
 Applicants must comply with all applicable codes and regulations independently.
+When in doubt, confirm with the local building department before starting work.